abhishekarya1/Hash-Define-myNotes/content/c/c-dennis-ritchie/2019-01-22-c-programming-chapter-4.md

 ```c
 #undef func
 ```
+- The preprocessing operator '#' is used to convert a string argument into a string constant.
 - Use `#` preceeding a replacement text to and it will be expanded as a quoted string `"..."`.

 ```c